-Leadership will:
+4.2 Leadership will:

-- Ensure a consistent whole school approach to SEND - Appoint the person responsible for the pupils with special educational needs (SENDCo), who must be a teacher and ensure the SENDCo has sufficient time to carry out the strategic role - Ensure high quality teaching is differentiated and personalised to meet the needs of the majority of children and young people; - Monitor the quality of teaching, impact of interventions and standards of pupils' achievements; - Present an annual SEND report to Governors.
+- Ensure a consistent whole school approach to SEND - Appoint the person responsible for the pupils with special educational needs (SENDCo), who must be a teacher and, ensure the SENDCo has sufficient time to carry out the strategic role - Ensure high quality teaching is differentiated and personalised to meet the needs of the majority of children and young people - Ensure SEND pupils are able to access the same broad and balanced curriculum as all other pupils. - Monitor the quality of teaching, impact of interventions and standards of pupils' achievements; - Present an annual SEND report to Trustees.

-The SENDCo will:
+4.3 The SENDCo will:

-The SEND Coordinator (SENDCo), in collaboration with the Head Teacher and Governing Body, play a key role in helping to determine the strategic development of the Learning Support policy and provision in the school to raise the achievement of pupils with SEND.
+4.3.1 The SEND Coordinator (SENDCo), in collaboration with the Head Teacher and Trustees, play a key role in helping to determine the strategic development of the Learning Support policy and provision in the school to raise the achievement of pupils with SEND.
 The key responsibilities of the SENDCo may include:

-- Liaise with feeder primary schools - Ensure parents, carers and young people are fully involved in the decision making process about their child's education - Coordinate provision for pupils with special educational needs - Review and monitor all pupils with SEND informing staff and parents of any actions resulting from the review cycle. - Complete annual reviews for pupils with Education, Health and Care Plans. - Liaise with external agencies including the Local Authority, educational psychology services, CAMHs and Speech and Language. - Complete audits and as a result of these, complete applications of and for, extra provision - Communicate with teachers via the SEND register the needs of a pupil and how to support their progress - Ensure SEND pupils participate in a full range of activities in school and in addition to the curriculum - Agree the appropriate access arrangements for pupils with learning difficulties and SEND to allow them to access external examinations - Contribute to the continued professional development of staff - Oversee the day-to-day operation of the SEND department, the maintaining of records on all pupils with special educational needs and manage the Learning Support team - Write development plans in collaboration and consultation with the department and whole school targets - Attend and participate in Trust-wide events to ensure consistent approach and up-todate knowledge.
+- Liaise with feeder primary schools - Ensure parents, carers and young people are fully involved in the decision making process about their child's education - Coordinate provision for pupils with special educational needs - Review and monitor all pupils with SEND informing staff and parents of any actions resulting from the review cycle.

+- Complete annual reviews for pupils with Education, Health and Care Plans. - Liaise with external agencies including the Local Authority, educational psychology services, CAMHs and Speech and Language. - Complete audits and as a result of these, complete applications of and for, extra provision - Communicate with teachers via the SEND register the needs of a pupil and how to support their progress - Ensure SEND pupils participate in a full range of activities in school and in addition to the curriculum - Agree the appropriate access arrangements for pupils with learning difficulties and SEND to allow them to access external examinations - Contribute to the continued professional development of staff - Oversee the day-to-day operation of the SEND department, the maintaining of records on all pupils with special educational needs and manage the Learning Support team - Write development plans in collaboration and consultation with the department and whole school targets - Attend and participate in Trust-wide events to ensure consistent approach and up-todate knowledge. - Ensure that the needs of pupils with Special Educational Needs are met when the school is unable to open e.g. National Lockdown

-Assistant SENDCo (if the position is present in the Trust school)
+4.4 Assistant SENDCo (if the position is present in the Trust school)

-Support and monitor of the effectiveness of the review process under the guidance of the SENDCo.
+4.4.1 Support and monitor of the effectiveness of the review process under the guidance of the SENDCo.

-- Provide guidance to staff on the choice of appropriate teaching and learning methods to meet the needs of different pupils. - Work with the SENDCO and other staff to ensure that review paperwork such as Individual Education Plans or Pupil Profiles are used to set subject-specific targets and interventions to aid pupil progress. - Deliver training to colleagues to promote inclusive practices and to aid the effective teaching of SEND students. - Support the SENDCO in managing the implementation of an inclusive curriculum, including courses for pupils with Special Educational Needs. - Establish and maintain professional relationships within the school, with other schools, other services or agencies, parents and pupils. - Chair SEND reviews for pupils under the guidance of the SENDCo. - Monitor the impact of interventions outside the classroom.
+- Provide guidance to employees on the choice of appropriate teaching and learning methods to meet the needs of different pupils. - Work with the SENDCO and other employees to ensure that review paperwork such as Individual Education Plans or Pupil Profiles are used to set subject-specific targets and interventions to aid pupil progress. - Deliver training to employees to promote inclusive practices and to aid the effective teaching of SEND students. - Support the SENDCO in managing the implementation of an inclusive curriculum, including courses for pupils with Special Educational Needs. - Establish and maintain professional relationships within the school, with other schools, other services or agencies, parents and pupils. - Chair SEND reviews for pupils under the guidance of the SENDCo. - Monitor the impact of interventions outside the classroom.

-Learning Support Assistants
+4.5 Learning Support Assistants/Teaching Assistants